 Avon Bubble Bath

 This from a reader: On both my ceramic tile flooring and laminate flooring.
-One cap full in a bucket of hot water applied with micro mop head.
+One cap full in a bucket of hot water applied with a micro-mop head.
 Doesn’t leave residue and shines beautifully.
 My favorite is Lavender.
 The house smells terrific on cleaning day.
-“Floors shine like new money”, and is cost effective.
+“Floors shine like new money”, and is cost-effective.
 PS shines tubs and shower stalls also.

-Updated on 10/15/2016 with the latest on cleaning laminate.
+Updated on 9/15/17 with the latest on cleaning laminate flooring.
 Just want to keep this up-to-date as I find better ways to clean.
 Remember, these are just suggestions on what has worked best for me.
 Check out more of our posts from Geekery.